faenrandir/a_careful_examination/documents/polygamy/joseph_smith_instructed_others_to_burn_polygamy_communication.md

 ## Introduction

-The historical record suggests that in at least three cases, Joseph Smith instructed recipients or would-be recipients of communication to burn the communication.
-Two are related to a polygamous marriage proposal and the other was regarding a meeting shortly after the polygamous marriage had taken place.
+The historical record suggests that in at least four cases, Joseph Smith instructed others to burn records, communication, or would-be recipients of communication.
+Three incidents are tied to polygamy: two are related to a polygamous marriage proposal and the other was regarding a meeting shortly after the polygamous marriage had taken place.

 Joseph Smith Papers editors acknowledge these three instances in [footnote 6](https://www.josephsmithpapers.org/paper-summary/letter-to-newel-k-elizabeth-ann-smith-and-sarah-ann-whitney-18-august-1842/2#1415580525105515545) of the Letter to the Whitneys: